iterative/ldb-resources/documentation/Command-summary.md

 `ADD` allows for multiple objects (or object groups) of one type to be specified in a command, and applies filters to all referenced objects.
 If no sources for objects are provided, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.

+While normally `ADD` uses sources already indexed by LDB (such as `ds:root` or another dataset, or pre-indexed objects referenced by valid ids), it can also target a folder in storage.
+In that case, an `INDEX` command is automatically run for this folder to ensure that any possible changes are picked.

-A special case for `ADD` arises when targeting a path outside of storage.
-Most commonly, such target is a current workspace where objects were added or annotations edited in-place.
-This mode of operation is only supported for annotations in the default LDB format (one .json file per every data object).
+A special case for `ADD` arises when targeting paths outside of configured storage locations.
+Most commonly, such target would be a current workspace to where new objects were added directly, or where some annotations were edited in-place. `ADD` can understand such changes and does the right thing to manage data samples and annotations (this mode of operation is only supported for annotations in the default LDB format, see `read-add` flasg in `ADD-STORAGE` for discussion).

 ## object identifiers supported by `ADD`